 Keep the lace ends on the same side and enter each end under the next eyelet down.

 Lace the usual crisscross pattern but leave the two top eyelets (shoe holes) open.

 Go through the top hole first as shown in the picture below.

 Go through the two holes that you left open as shown in the picture below.

-This shoe lacing technique will have a remarkable difference in how your kids’ shoes FIT and FEEL, and you should try this method in your own shoes to see how it feels.
+This shoe lacing technique will prevent your kids’ heels from coming up the shoes, and you should try this method in your own shoes to see how it feels.

 Have you ever tried this shoe lacing technique before?
-Are you familiar with a good lacing technique for kids with a wide foot at the front but a narrow heel?
-Please share your thoughts and experiences below so we can all benefit from your experiences!
+Are you familiar with another good lacing technique for kids with a wide foot at the front but a narrow heel?
+Please share your thoughts and experiences below so other parents can benefit from your experiences.